apache/pekko/docs/src/main/paradox/general/configuration.md

 If the system or config property `pekko.log-config-on-start` is set to `on`, then the complete configuration is logged at INFO level when the actor system is started.
-This is useful when you are uncertain of what configuration is used.
+This is useful when you are uncertain of what configuration is used but it is not recommended to use this config in production environments due to the risk of logging sensitive values.
+Since Pekko 1.0.2, we try to redact environment variables and user names.

 @@@div { .group-scala }